 For our comparison testing, we used a cluster of 16 c5n.18xlarge AWS instances with 576 physical CPU cores and 3 TB of total memory.
 This “compute-optimized” cluster provides high computing power and high network bandwidth which are critical for effective parallel computations.
 We chose on-demand instances for simpler cost calculations, but similar conclusions can be expected from other instances such as Spot as well.
 Our benchmark setup cluster details are as follows:

 Apache Spark is a well-known framework for large-scale data processing.
 Bodo targets the same large-scale data processing workloads such as ETL, data prep, and feature engineering.
 We benchmarked Bodo vs. Spark using the scale factor 1,000 of TPC-H (~1 TB dataset).
 For the Spark testing, we used default AWS EMR without autoscaling to spawn the 16 c5n.18xlarge cluster (1 driver and 15 workers) equivalent compute step to Bodo.
 AWS EMR default also allocates 1152GB of EBS storage for Spark, but we omitted the EBS cost since it is small compared to compute cost.

-The graph below illustrates the compute times of Bodo and Spark for the 22 TPC-H queries (excluding I/O, which has roughly similar performance).
+The graph below illustrates the compute times of Bodo and Spark for our workload derived from TPC-H (excluding I/O, which has roughly similar performance).
 We ran each sets of queries thrice and report the average of those three runs in the table below.
 Across the queries we found that Bodo consumed 83%-98% less computing time than Spark (based on equivalent compute clusters), and was 6x-65x faster than Spark with a median 22.9x overall speedup.
 We found that in general, Bodo’s speed-up is larger for more complex queries and smaller for the simpler queries.
 Corresponding compute cost on AWS EC2 was approximately $14.73 for Spark, and approximately $0.68 for Bodo.

 Dask is a Python library that provides “Pandas-like” and other APIs for scaling Python workloads through a centralized task scheduler.
 By their own admission, Dask still needs to resolve several of its shortcomings to handle large-scale data-intensive workloads such as ETL (better explained by Dask contributors).
 It is not a direct replacement for pandas.
 Nevertheless, Dask is sometimes considered for large-scale data workloads by developers, making our quantitative comparison necessary.